 We are very fortunate to have such a diverse and well rounded group of individuals committed to working with the athletes of LRT.
-Though they all come from different back grounds and experiences in life, they share a common passion for the sport and its healthy lifestyle.
-The number one goal of each of our coaches shares is to help all of our athletes achieve their very best every day.
-Take a look at the bios and get to know the folks behind the goggles.
+Though they all come from different backgrounds and experiences in life, they share a common passion for the sport and its healthy lifestyle.
+The number one goal each of our coaches shares is to help all of our athletes achieve their very best every day.
+Take a look at the bios and get to know the folks behind the goggles!

 Aaron Loukes: Aaron grew up ski racing at Mt.
 Mansfield Ski Club in Stowe, VT and raced for Plymouth State College.
 He raced in the national championship races all four years.
 Aaron is a former winner of the Governors Cup race held each year in March and has a passion for ski racing, coaching and teaching.
-He is currently the head coach of the Lin-Wood Middle and High School Teams, whose teams have won several state championships over the years.
+He is currently the head coach of the Lin-Wood Public School ski teams, whose teams have won many state championships over the years.
+He was the New Hampshire Interscholastic Athletic Association ski coach of the year in 2019.
 He also directs a mid-week youth program called Kanc Carvers for athletes 3rd-5th grade.
-He has coached ski racing to athletes from U8 -U21 and brings a great deal of teaching / athletic adminstration experience to the program.
-He has a Masters in Athletic Adminstration and he has spent 3 years as a high school athletic director.
-Aaron coached varsity baseball for 14 years and was named New Hampshire Baseball Coaches Association "Class S Coach of the Year in 2006" He is currently a K-12 Physical Education teacher at Lin-Wood Public Schools.
+He has coached ski racing to athletes from U8 -U21 and brings a great deal of teaching / athletic administration experience to the program.
+He has a Masters in Athletic Administration and he has spent 5 years as a high school athletic director.
+Aaron coached varsity baseball for 18 years at Lin-Wood and was named New Hampshire Baseball Coaches Association Coach of the Year in 2006 as well as in 2021.
+He is currently a K-12 Physical Education teacher at Lin-Wood Public Schools.
 He is a member of the NH Interscholastic Athletic Association Ski Committee and is board member of NHARA.
-Aaron traveled to Mammoth Mtn. in 2012 to attend the National Coaches Academy and received his USSA Level 300 Certification as an Alpine Coach.
-His interests are skiing, running, baseball and spending time with his wife Kristin and kids Chloe, Lucy and Charlie.
+Aaron traveled to Mammoth Mtn. to attend the National Coaches Academy and received his USSA Level 300 Certification as an Alpine Coach.
+His interests are skiing, hiking, baseball, traveling and spending time with his wife Kristin and kids Chloe, Lucy and Charles.

 Dana’s ski racing began with the “candy bar” races at Mt.Pisgah, NY.
 Once hooked, her racing career took her from Nashoba Valley to the US Telemark Ski Team, with stops along the way at BBTS, UMass, and University of Colorado.
 After college she spent time teaching math and coaching racers at Gould Academy before returning to Massachusetts where she joined the coaching staff at Nashoba Valley.
 These days Dana can be found “racing” her family around the mountain where the prize is bragging rights instead of candy.
 She is excited to return to coaching where she believes in bringing the best out of young athletes; helping them develop confidence, passion and lifelong love of skiing.